mikics/gsoc-jupyterbook/submission.md

 q_ext, q_sca, q_abs = scattnlay(np.array([x], dtype=np.complex128), np.array([m], dtype=np.complex128))[1:4]
 ```

-The calculation of the numerical efficiencies is similar to what we did in
+The procedure for numerical efficiencies is similar to what we already did in
 demo #2, with the only difference that we need to add a $2$ factor for the
 efficiencies resulting from $m\geq1$ harmonics.

-The final error for all efficiencies is well below $1\%$, as shown by the final output in the demo, and therefore we can safely say that the problem in DOLFINx is well
+The comparison between analytical and numerical results shows an error well below $1\%$, and therefore we can safely say that the problem in DOLFINx is well
 set:

 ```